 Buxton Opera House will print tickets for the Fringe Tickets they sell.
 Entrants do not need to supply tickets to Buxton Opera House but they are, of course, responsible for producing their own tickets for direct sales and sales on the door.
 NB Buxton Opera House usually does not start selling tickets for the Fringe until early June, at which point the Fringe website will display live links from each entry for online bookings.

 At all costs try to avoid cancellations and changes.
 Remember it is your customers you are letting down and your reputation at stake.
-If a performance does have to be cancelled or altered, you must contact the venue and at least one of the following: the Fringe Ticket Sales Manager, the Fringe chair on 01298 79351 or the entries co-ordinator 01298 70705 immediately.
+If a performance does have to be cancelled or altered, you must contact the venue and at least one of the following: the Fringe Ticket Sales Manager, the Fringe marketing officer on 01298 79351 or the Fringe chair on 07974 385767 immediately.
 Leaving a message does not count!
 Make sure you have a made a positive contact with at least one of us!